Trusted WordPress tutorials, when you need them most.

 Why Add Custom CSS in WordPress?

-CSS is short for Cascading Style Sheets and is a language that helps you style your WordPress website.
+CSS is short for Cascading Style Sheets, a language that helps you style your WordPress website.
 CSS and HTML go together as CSS is used to style different HTML elements like color, size, layout, and display.

 Adding custom CSS helps customize the design and appearance of your site, which isn’t possible through the default options.
-It gives you more control, and you can easily make changes to your WordPress theme with a few lines of code.
+It gives you more control, and you can easily customize your WordPress theme with a few lines of code.

 For example, let’s say you want to change the background color of each individual post instead of using the same color throughout the website.
 By adding a custom CSS code, you can personalize the background of a specific post or page.